Kick-Start Your Spring Cleaning With the Best Deals on Robot Vacuums

-With spring on the way, you're probably looking for a convenient way to keep your hardwood floors clean from dirt and other debris you may track inside.
-If you've been waiting for the right time to start spring cleaning early and save on a new robot vacuum, Amazon has major discounts on robot vacuum cleaners from top brands like Roomba and Shark.
+With spring less than a month away, you're probably looking for a convenient way to keep your hardwood floors clean from dirt and other debris you may track inside.
+If you've been waiting for the right time to start spring cleaning and save on a new robot vacuum, Amazon has major discounts on iRobot Roomba robot vacuum cleaners right now.

-The crowd-favorite Roombas are known for being a splurge, but you won't break the bank with Amazon's best deals up to 37% off.
-Start cleaning your home smarter with the iRobot Roomba 692 that not only grabs dirt from carpets and hard floors, but also navigates under and around furniture, and along edges.
-Marked down from $300, you can save more than $100 on this best-selling Roomba.
+The crowd-favorite iRobot Roomba vacuums are known for being a splurge, but you won't break the bank with Amazon's spring cleaning deals up to 42% off.
+Start cleaning your home smarter with the iRobot Roomba 694 that not only grabs dirt from carpets and hard floors, but also navigates under and around furniture, and along edges.
+Marked down from $275, you can save $100 on this best-selling Roomba.

-The sleek vacuum works on carpet, hardwoods and tile, cleaning up lint, pet hair and dirt so you don't have to.
+The 3-Stage Cleaning system lifts dirt, dust and debris from carpets and hard floors while an Edge-Sweeping brush takes care of corners and edges.

 Robot vacuums are an indispensable tool for anyone looking to simplify their cleaning process.
 They can be programmed to fit your needs and seamlessly transition from wood floors to carpet.
 Some even come with their own self-cleaning stations to take yet another task off your hands.
 Many of the robot vacuums we found also support Alexa and Google Assistant, so you can tell it exactly where to clean up dog hair, messy spills, and extra dusty corners.

-Ahead, get ready for spring and make cleaning the house a breeze with the best robot vacuums on sale at Amazon now.
+Ahead, get ready for the new season and make cleaning the house a breeze with the best iRobot Roomba robot vacuums on sale at Amazon this week.

 Save money on the iRobot Roomba i7 robot vacuum and it'll save you time.
 This robot vacuum pulls in stubborn dirt and messes with a Premium 3-Stage Cleaning System and 10X the Power-Lifting Suction.